davidbejarn/davidbejarn/README.md

 ## ***About me***

 I'm a **Systems Engineering student** passionate about learning, creating, and exploring new ideas.
-As a **creative and innovative thinker**, I love building meaningful projects and discovering fresh approaches to solve problems.
-I'm always eager to grow, experiment, and expand my knowledge across different fields, turning curiosity into impactful solutions.
+As a **creative**.
+I'm always eager to grow, experiment, and expand my knowledge across different fields.

 <hr>